brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 29 bht.md

 # Ephesians 5:29 Commentary Help Text

 ## BHT:
-For no man ever yet hated his own flesh, but nourisheth and cherisheth it.
-This means that no one neglects or mistreats their own body.
-In the same way, we should show equal care and concern for our spouse, nourishing them not only physically but also providing emotional support and love.
-Just as Christ demonstrates his love for the Church, we should exemplify that same kind of love towards our spouse.
+Apologies for the oversight.
+Taking care of one's own flesh is a natural instinct, as no one has ever hated their own body.
+This care involves nourishing and cherishing, providing both sustenance and protection.
+Just as a person should not neglect their own well-being, they should also show the same level of care and concern for their spouse.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: